spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

     }
 }
 ```

+<%(#Expandable title="Wait!
+Why aren't we removing the callback when the script is disabled?")%>The GDK automatically clears event handlers when a script is disabled, therefore you do not need to manually remove the `OnHealthPickupComponentUpdated` callback.<%(/Expandable)%>

 This script is mostly standard C# code that you could find in any game built with Unity Engine.
 There are a few annotations which are specific to the SpatialOS GDK, which we can look at more closely.